unik-name/help-unikname/docs/3-unikname-connect/README.md

 :zap: [4.
 Get your Unikname Connect Credentials?](./howto-get-unikname-connect-credentials)
 <hbox>These credentials are used to setup your website.</hbox>

-## Integrate Unikname Connect on your website
+## Install Unikname-Connect on your website

-For this integration, the process depends on your website:
+For this installation, the process depends on your website:

 | <!-- -->    | <!-- -->    | <!-- -->    |
 |:-------------:|:-------------:|:-------------:|